Federal Regulations Governing Immigration Document Issuance

 - A minimum TOEFL score of 550 paper-based or 80 internet based, or an IELTS of at least 7.0, or

-- a signed document from an English language school (a school that teaches English language) or English language instructor (an instructor who teaches English as a foreign language), or
+- a signed document from an English language school (a school that teaches English language to non-native English speakers) or English language instructor (an instructor who teaches English as a foreign language), or

 - an official transcript, school report or letter (signed and dated) from an educational institution where the language of instruction is English showing a minimum gpa equivalency of 3.0, or